What Is The Personal Injury Claims Process?

 Gathering Evidence To Support Your Claim

-• Pictures of your injuries and the accident
+• Pictures of visible injury symptoms and the accident scene.

-A personal injury solicitor could help you when it comes to obtaining evidence that’s relevant to your case.
-If you’d like to find out whether a solicitor from our panel could help, get in touch with our team on the number above.
+A personal injury solicitor who is supporting your claim can provide help when it comes to obtaining evidence that’s relevant to your case.
+If you’d like to find out whether a solicitor from our panel is able to provide their support, get in touch with our team for free today.

 Assessing Your Injuries And Getting Medical Care

 An important part of the personal injury claims process is assessing your injuries.
-Medical evidence can be used to determine the full extent of the harm you experienced, including:
+Medical evidence can be used to determine just how much harm you experienced, including:

 • The level of severity